jpverkamp/blog/content/programming/2023/2023-redis-in-rust/04-official-client-get-and-set.md

 series:
 - Cloning Redis in Rust
 ---
 And I'm back.
-It's been a busy month with the [Genuary]([Genuary 2023]) series and life in general, but I'm still thinking about Redis in general :smile:.
+It's been a busy month with the [[Genuary 2023]]() series and life in general, but I'm still thinking about Redis in general :smile:.

 Up this time, let's see what the official `redis-cli` app does when talking to our client and actually start handling some commands.
 Specifically, the very basic commands: `SET` and `GET`.
 With that, we would actually have a (very very basic) keystore up and running!